nastacio/nastacio.github.io/naming-reality/README.md

 ![Three-tier diagram.
 The top-third shows a computer screen showing a clothing item with a price and a "Buy" button next to it.
 The middle tier shows a semantic network modeling an online shopping process, with entities such as "store," "consumer," "goods," and "merchant."
 The bottom tier depicts a real-world street view of a clothing shop.](images/Naming-figure-abstraction-composite.png "A system designer observing reality must make informed decisions about what portions of that reality are essential in a new reality: the new system.
 That new reality is an abstraction of the original reality.")

-A system designer observing reality must make informed decisions about what portions of that reality are essential in a new reality: the new system.
-That new reality is an abstraction of the original reality.

 While abstractions are not unique to software, the software industry is unique in how quickly it stacks abstractions on top of abstractions.
 That stacking creates inscrutable layers of semantic networks requiring steep learning curves.

 To illustrate how “tall” those software abstraction stacks can get, let’s attempt to explain a **Kubernetes cluster** to a layperson: